Ravindra-Kanitkar/Ravindra-Kanitkar/README.md

 - 👋 Hi, I’m @Ravindra-Kanitkar
-- 👀 I’m interested in Django Development, Data Science and Machine Learning.
+- 👀 I’m interested in Backend Development using Golang and Python
-- 🌱 I’m currently learning NLP - Natural Language Processing
+- 🌱 I’m currently learning Kubernetes and exploring the dynamics of the DevOps domain
-- 💞️ I’m looking to collaborate on Different Data Science Projects
-- 📫 How to reach me by messaging system of github.
+- 📫 Connect with me at k19ravindra@gmail.com

 <!---
 Ravindra-Kanitkar/Ravindra-Kanitkar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.